Debt Management Plans vs. Debt Consolidation Loans

 A debt consolidation loan is a new loan where the funds are used for the purpose of paying off existing unsecured debts.
 Traditionally, this comes in the form of an unsecured loan used to pay off one or more credit card debts.
 You can also refinance a mortgage or add a second mortgage on your home, using the new funds to pay off those unsecured debts.

-- If you can get a loan with a low interest rate, you can potentially save a good deal of money using this method.
+If you can get a loan with a low interest rate, you can potentially save a good deal of money using this method.
+As of 2022, the average interest rate on consolidation loans for consumers with good credit (a FICO score of 690 to 719) is 15.5%.

 FINAL VERDICT: A debt consolidation loan can be a great option if you’re overburdened with credit card debt, but have good credit and are generally responsible with money.
 The right loan can save you significant money and simplify the repayment process.
 Just remember that a consolidation loan merely moves your debt from one place to another - you still need to make the payments and avoid creating new debt in order to be successful.